 Grammar has a weight of 0.05 - so this is the proportion to which it will be included in the final score.

-Relation of individual ticket scores to dashboard ticket scores
+Relation of individual conversation scores to dashboard conversation scores

-If you want to find out the exact ticket scores for your agent, use the last dashboard card (filtering for that agent).
+If you want to find out the exact conversation scores for your agent, use the last dashboard card (filtering for that agent).

 If you want to find out the category scores for your agents, independent of fail categories, use the Ratings by categories card.